satvik314/gif_generator/README.md

 by [Satvik](https://www.linkedin.com/in/satvik-paramkusham/)

-This repository contains a Streamlit application that allows you to convert images into GIFs using the Replicate API.
-The app accepts image files (PNG, JPG, JPEG), converts them into a base64 encoded string, and then sends it to the Replicate API for GIF generation.
+This repository contains a Streamlit application that allows you to convert any prompt into a GIF.

+GIF Generator uses DALLE-3 to generate images and newly released Stable Video Diffusion to convert image to GIF.

+You will need an API key from OpenAI and Replicate to run this application.

 ## Getting Started